woodrow-shen/snapcraft-grafana/README.md

 ## Phantomjs issue for building armhf arch

 For armhf, I hit the phantomjs build failed with compiling the grafana,
-and I forked the phantomjs to work around errors by refer this[1].
+and I forked the phantomjs to work around errors by refering this link [1].
 After getting a successful compilation of phantomjs, just copy binary
 `bin/phantomjs` to `/usr/bin`.

+To fork my works:

 ```bash
 git clone git@github.com:woodrow-shen/phantomjs.git